How much does tapering actually matter?

 What that means in real life

-To put it in context, drafting (tucking in behind another runner to save energy) can save a similar amount of time.
+To put it in context, drafting (tucking in behind another runner to save energy) can save up to a similar amount of time.
 We’ve got a video on that too, if you fancy the science behind it.

 The Kaizen takeaway